Introduction

 She paused and said to her, “I know your dad just left you, and you are so sad.
 I want you to know that it’s not your fault.”

-I said, “Tell her that; tell her that you are here for her now.”
+“Tell her that; tell her you are here for her now.”

 And she repeated just that.